State Policy Priorities

 About the bill

 • In December 2023, Governor Healey signed a supplemental budget that included $6 million for restoring state funded SNAP for some classes immigrants.
-Additional funds is necessary to keep this going beyond FY2024, but it is an exciting first step.
+While this was an exciting first step in showing the state's openness to this idea, funding ran out after 2 months.

 • On September 12th 2023, the Joint Committee on Child, Families, and Persons with Disabilities heard An Act relative to an agricultural healthy incentives program.
 Erin McAleer, Project Bread’s President and CEO, testified in front of the committee on this bill and three additional bills.
 Project Bread also submitted written testimony.
 Read more about it here.